raspishake/rsudp/docs/contributing.rst

 Contributions to this project are always welcome.
 If you have questions or comments about how this software works, we want to hear from you.
 Even if coding isn't your thing, we want to make it easier for you to get involved.
 We monitor both our forums at https://community.raspberryshake.org, and our GitHub issues page at https://github.com/raspishake/rsudp/issues.

+See our resources at :ref:`add_your_own` to learn more about creating your own consumer modules like the ones already used to plot, send social media messages, play sounds, and more.

-Since the Producer function passes an ALARM queue message when it sees :code:`Alert.alarm == True`, other modules can be easily added and programmed to do something when they see this message.
+Since the Producer function passes an ``ALARM`` queue message when it sees :py:class:`rsudp.c_alert.Alert` indicate an alarm state, other modules can be easily added and programmed to do something when they see this message as well.

 The :py:class:`rsudp.c_custom.Custom` class makes running custom code easy.
 If you have suggestions for feature addition of a new module, please open a
 |newissue| with the "enhancement" tag.

 If you're a developer or feeling adventurous, here are some fun potential projects:

 - Windows batch scripts similar to the provided UNIX ones
 - GPIO pin interaction module (lights, motor control, buzzers, etc.)